twbs/bootstrap/site/content/docs/5.0/forms/layout.md

 Use the `.col-auto` class to create horizontal layouts.
 By adding [gutter modifier classes]({{< docsref "/layout/gutters" >}}), we'll have gutters in horizontal and vertical directions.
 The `.align-items-center` aligns the form elements to the middle, making the `.form-checkbox` align properly.

-Be sure to always include a `<label>` with each form control, even if you need to visually hide it with `.visually-hidden` (which still keeps it available to assistive technologies such as screen readers).

 {{< example >}}
 <form class="row row-cols-lg-auto g-3 align-items-center">
   <div class="col-12">